AzureIoTGBB/iot-edge-configuration-manager/README.md

 Each of these Modules has a set of Desired Properties and Routes that define the workload configuration on IoTEdge.

-The input to REST API to generate IoT Edge manifest for this workload will be as follows:
+The input to REST API to generate IoT Edge manifest for this workload is as follows:

 ```json
 [